 Further details about the second version development.

-- User and resources management
+- Users and resources (spatial and non-spatial) management

 - Wider use of SDI4Apps enablers